Junior School Faqs

 - Q. How will my child be prepared for Senior School life?

-In Year 6 our children are taught by many Senior School specialists for Games, Art, science, Design and Technology, Languages and Music, so they are already familiar with many of our teachers and know the geography of the senior buildings.
+In Year 6 our children are taught by many Senior School specialists for Games, Art, Science, ICT, Languages and Music, so they are already familiar with many of our teachers and know the geography of the Senior School buildings.
 They also get a number of taster days to increase their familiarisation.
 It is the easiest of transitions for our pupils and their familiarity decreases any anxiety about moving up to ‘big school’.

 - Q. Will my child have to take a test to access the Senior School?